Badwater Ultramarathon: Current race

 Currently, AdventureCORPS manages the annual competitive race from Badwater to Whitney Portal.
 The field is invitation-only and limited to 100 entrants each year.
 Demand to participate in the race usually far exceeds available spots.
 The race, rules, and course have gone through numerous revisions since its inception.
 Afternoon starts have been discontinued; the use of intravenous fluids now disqualifies a runner.
 Since 2015, runners have started in waves at 8:00 p.m., 9:30 p.m., and 11:00 p.m.

 Course support is not provided.
 Each runner must arrange for his or her own support crew and vehicle.
 The crew provides their runner with his or her needs, including water, ice, food, gear, pacing, and first aid.

 In the past, runners were allowed sixty hours to complete the course, but this has been changed to a 48-hour course limit and a 28-hour cutoff at Panamint Springs Resort.
 Finishers receive a belt buckle and medal but no prize money is awarded.

 The record for the 146 mi race was set in 1991 by Marshall Ulrich: 33 hours and 54 minutes.
-The male record for the current 135 mi course is 21 hours 33 minutes 01 seconds (men), set by Yoshihiko Ishikawa in 2019.
-In 2023, Ashley Paulson won in a new course record of 21 hours 44 minutes 35 seconds, which surpassed her own performance from 2022.
+The male record for the current 135 mi course is 20 hours 53 minutes 41 seconds (men), set by Max Jolliffe in 2026.
+The same year, Carmen Maria Perez set a new women's course record of 21 hours 5 minutes 32 seconds, a second-place finish overall.
 Due to flooding in the area, the 2023 course was modified from previous years.

 In 2002, Pam Reed was the first woman to become the overall winner of the Badwater Ultramarathon.
 She repeated as overall winner of the race in 2003.
 In 2002, her win also set the women's course record at the time.

 In the last few years, about 90 people have competed in each race, with 20–40% failing to reach the finish line.
 There have been no fatalities.

 The 2020 edition of the race was cancelled due to the COVID-19 pandemic, with all 103 confirmed participants (including 3 alternates) guaranteed entry in 2021 but with no refund or credit of race fees.